In August 1978, a 2112.00-meter (76:59) 'pre-censor cut version' of FAIRY TALES was passed with an R-rating. Seven Keys Films was the applicant.

 Movie-Censorship has a comparison between the unrated and US R-rated version.

-The censorship problems of Abel Ferrara's THE DRILLER KILLER are covered in our database.
+The censorship problems of Abel Ferrara's THE DRILLER KILLER (1979) are also covered in our Film Censorship database.

 In March 1972, Blake Films submitted a 9679-feet (107:50) print of FEAR HAS 1000 EYES.
 It was passed with an R-rating following the removal of 76-feet (00:51) of 'indecency'.